Ringobot/ringo/README.md

 Ringo is a Chat Bot by @DanielLarsenNZ and @msimpsonnz that learns what music you like and helps you to discover more.
 It demonstrates several technologies including:

-* Microsoft Bot Framework
-* Nodejs + TypeScript
+* Microsoft Bot Framework with Nodejs + TypeScript
 * Microsoft CosmosDB, Graph DB
 * .NET Core in Azure Functions
 * Spotify Web API
-* Azure App Services, Table Storage, Service Bus
+* Azure Bot Service, App Services, Table Storage, Service Bus

 ## Getting started

+> We recommend that you install / upgrade to the latest "LTS" (long term support)
+> version of Nodejs + npm: <https://nodejs.org/en/download/>

 To get the bot working on your local machine: